amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 ```

 The directory name `public` and the files it contains already look very
 much like static pages.
-Hello World in Rails Let's have a go and create
-the file `public/hello-world.html` with the following content:
+Let's have a go and create the file `public/hello-world.html` with the following content:

 ``` {.html}
 <html>